rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 #### Point Pattern Analysis
 ##### Is the Relative Size and Frequency of Wildfires Location Dependant Across BC in Summer 2021?
-To answer this question, this tutorial will explain how to perform three different statistical tests; nearest neighbour analysis, quadrat analysis, and k-function.
-These will determine if the wildfire size data shows random, dispersed or clustered spatial patterns.
-To summarize point pattern analysis we will also perform a kernel density estimation based on the statistical test results.
+To answer this question, this tutorial will guide you through three statistical tests—nearest neighbor analysis, quadrat analysis, and K-function—to evaluate whether the wildfire size data exhibits random, dispersed, or clustered spatial patterns.
+Additionally, to provide a comprehensive summary of point pattern analysis, we will perform a kernel density estimation based on the results of these statistical tests.

 #### Nearest Neighbour Analysis
 Nearest Neighbour Analysis is a method used to assess whether points in a spatial distribution exhibit a random, dispersed, or clustered pattern (Le Corvec et al., 2013).
 This technique works by calculating and comparing the average distance between each point and its nearest neighbor (Le Corvec et al., 2013).
 In this tutorial, this distance is utilized to evaluate the similarity or dissimilarity between data points.
 To determine whether our fire pattern is clustered or dispersed, we compared the observed distances to the average nearest neighbour distance expected from a random pattern with the same spatial density.